microsoft/FluidFramework/.changeset/clever-birds-wear.md

 Compilation no longer fails when building with TypeScript's libCheck option

-When compiling code using Fluid Framework when using TypeScript's `libCheck` (meaning without [skipLibCheck](https://www.typescriptlang.org/tsconfig/#skipLibCheck)), two compile errors can be encountered:
+When compiling code using Fluid Framework with TypeScript's `libCheck` (meaning without [skipLibCheck](https://www.typescriptlang.org/tsconfig/#skipLibCheck)), two compile errors can be encountered:

 ```
 > tsc